chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 # Alternative Exchanges

-CCNx-KE also supports one-round key exchange and session resumption.
+CCNxKE also supports one-round key exchange and session resumption.
 These variants are outlined below.
 The key material differences are described later.
 In these variants, we use message ExchangeSourceCookie to denote the following exchange: